How Stress and Anxiety Are Taking Years Off Your Life

 Therefore, stress → aging.

 In fact, research by Cambridge University shows that overreacting, constantly worrying, and living in a state of perpetual anxiety can reduce life expectancy.
+This is how stress and anxiety are taking years off your life.
 This is because stress and anxiety trigger your body’s flight-or-fight response, which causes you to secrete a hormone called cortisol.

 Too much cortisol has been shown to lower the immune system and affect heart health.
 In other words, when our fight-or-flight is triggered, whether by real danger or by anxiety or stress, our bodies react physically.